solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS trainer guide - Migrate and modernize case for Linux and OSS DB to Azure.md

 1. What are the options to roll back to the on-premises VMs if the migration fails?

-    The migration process will be designed to create new application deployments to the new Red hat Enterprise Linux VMs in Azure in parallel to the existing on-premises VMs.
+    The migration process will be designed to create new application deployments to the new Red Hat Enterprise Linux VMs in Azure in parallel to the existing on-premises VMs.
 This will allow traffic to be cut over to the new VMs when ready.

     In the event of an unexpected issue during migration, the existing on-premises VMs, application deployments, and databases will remain in place as a fallback.
 If there is an issue detected during the cutover process, the on-premises servers will be able to immediately pick up where they left off.